AI-SDC/ACRO/stata/readme.md

 2. installing python if needed
 3. setting up Stata to use python

-We recommend that you install the latest version of Python compatible with acro (3.13 at the time of writing)
+We recommend that you install the latest version of Python compatible with acro.
+This was 3.13 at the time of writing.

 ### Step 3: Installing acro for the preferred version of python